Evaluating Semantic Variation in Text-to-Image Synthesis: A Causal Perspective: Properties of SemVarEffect

 where $V_{MI}$ and $E_{MI}$ represent the partially matched objects and triples between a text prompt and a mismatched image, with $\left|V_{MI}\right| = \left|V\right|$ and $0 \leq \left|E_{MI}\right| \leq \left|E\right|$.

 \textbf{Range of $S$}.
-If $f$ accurately depicts the text through images and $S$ faithfully measures the semantic changes between text space and image space, any alignment score $S(T, I)$ is bounded by:
+If $f$ accurately depicts the text through images and $S$ faithfully measures the semantic changes between text space and the image space, then any alignment score $S(T, I)$ is bounded by:

-In our implementation, we set the value of $S(T, I)$ as an integer between 0 and 100, where the object accuracy is between 0 and 50 and the triple accuracy is in between 0 and 50.
-Then we normalize it into a real number within the range $[0,1]$.
-Based on the assumption of $f$ mentioned above, $0.5 \leq S(T, I) \leq 1$.
+In our implementation, we set the value of $S(T, I)$ as an integer between 0 and 100, where the object accuracy ranges from 0 and 50 and the triple accuracy ranges from 0 and 50.
+We then normalize it into a real number within the range $[0,1]$.
+Based on the assumption of $f$ mentioned above, we have $0.5 \leq S(T, I) \leq 1$.

-However, limitations in the capabilities of the model $f(\cdot)$ and the alignment function $S(\cdot)$, often prevent the alignment score values from achieving the property in Eq. \ref{eq:eq113}.
-For example, if a model $f$ generated a low-quality image $I$, it may fail to accurately depict all target objects ($V$), leading to $\left|V_{MA}\right| < \left|V\right|$ and $\left|V_{MI}\right| < \left|V\right|$.
-This results in an object accuracy below 0.5 (as illustrated in the bottom case of Fig. \ref{fig:examples_notunderstand_with_mistakes}) and inconsistent relation accuracy (see cases in Fig. \ref{fig:examples_notunderstand} and Fig. \ref{fig:examples_notunderstand_more}).
-Furthermore, inaccuracies in the scoring approach $S(\cdot)$ may incorrectly evaluate the similarity between text prompts and generated images, causing unpredictable fluctuations in semantic variation measurements (as illustrated in Fig. \ref{fig:examples_notunderstand_wrong_alignment_scores}).
+However, limitations in the capabilities of the model $f(\cdot)$ and the alignment function $S(\cdot)$, often prevent the alignment score values from achieving the property outlined in Eq. \ref{eq:eq113}.
+For example, if a model $f$ generates a low-quality image $I$, it may fail to accurately depict all target objects ($V$), leading to $\left|V_{MA}\right| < \left|V\right|$ and $\left|V_{MI}\right| < \left|V\right|$.
+This results in object accuracy below 0.5 (as illustrated in the bottom case of Fig. \ref{fig:examples_notunderstand_with_mistakes}) and inconsistent relation accuracy (see cases in Fig. \ref{fig:examples_notunderstand} and Fig. \ref{fig:examples_notunderstand_more}).
+Furthermore, inaccuracies in the scoring approach $S(\cdot)$ may incorrectly assess the similarity between text prompts and generated images, causing unpredictable fluctuations in semantic variation measurements (as illustrated in Fig. \ref{fig:examples_notunderstand_wrong_alignment_scores}).

 \textbf{Identity Relation for $S$}.
-In the ideal scenario where $f$ accurately transforms all semantic variations from text space to image space, the alignment scores would satisfy the constraints:
+Under ideal conditions where $f$ accurately transforms all semantic variations from text space to image space, the alignment scores would satisfy the following constraints:

-Eq. \ref{eq:eq113} is also demonstrated under the assumption that the alignment function is an equivariant map in the continuous textual feature space $\mathcal{T}$ and visual feature space $\mathcal{I}$, as detailed in \cite{DBLP:conf/iccv/WangLLLYZ0W23}.
-This assumption ensures that the alignment scores vary consistently with the semantic changes from images or text.
-The property is crucial for determining the characteristics of the data in SemVarBench and for designing the alignment functions.
+Eq. \ref{eq:eq113} is also demonstrated under the assumption that the alignment function is an equivariant map in the continuous textual feature space $\mathcal{T}$ and visual feature space $\mathcal{I}$, as detailed in ~\citep{DBLP:conf/iccv/WangLLLYZ0W23}.
+This assumption ensures that the alignment scores vary consistently with the semantic changes in images or text.
+This property is crucial for determining the characteristics of the data in SemVarBench and for designing the alignment functions.